 I got to research the difference between microeconomics and macroeconomics.
 The difference between microeconomics and macroeconomics are microeconomics focuses on how decisions are made by individuals and the consequences of those decisions, meanwhile macroeconomics examines the aggregate behavior of the whole economy.

 I would implement this in my classroom, by introducing them to the students.
 I will then give the students examples and as a class we would identify whether its mircoeconomics or macroeconomics explaining why.
 This will involve the class to communicate with one another and work together as a team.
+PowerPoint Presentation

 Video: Microeconomics Vs. Macroeconomics